Azure/autorest.typescript/test/integration/generated/arrayConstraints/README.md

-# ArrayConstraintsClient library for JavaScript
+# ArrayConstraints client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ArrayConstraintsClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ArrayConstraints client.